Idea: Relationship between ideas and patents

+1474: In Italy, senate of Venice passed the first statute protecting intellectual property.

+"Any person in this city who makes any new and ingenious contrivance, not made heretofore in our dominion, shall, as soon as it is perfected so that it can be used and exercised, give notice of the same to our State Judicial Office, it being forbidden up to 10 years for any other person in any territory of ours to make a contrivance in the form and resemblance thereof."

+Recognized rights of inventors and provided compensation for infringements.

+Set a precedent for IP rights in Europe.

 Patent law regulates various aspects related to the functional manifestation of inventions based on new ideas or incremental improvements to existing ones.
 Thus, patents have a direct relationship to ideas.

 Relationship between ideas and copyrights

 A picture of a lightbulb is often used to represent a person having a bright idea.

 In some cases, authors can be granted limited legal monopolies on the manner in which certain works are expressed.
 This is known colloquially as copyright, although the term intellectual property is used mistakenly in place of copyright.
 Copyright law regulating the aforementioned monopolies generally does not cover the actual ideas.
 The law does not bestow the legal status of property upon ideas per se.
 Instead, laws purport to regulate events related to the usage, copying, production, sale and other forms of exploitation of the fundamental expression of a work, that may or may not carry ideas.
 Copyright law is fundamentally different from patent law in this respect: patents do grant monopolies on ideas (more on this below).

 A copyright is meant to regulate some aspects of the usage of expressions of a work, not an idea.
 Thus, copyrights have a negative relationship to ideas.

 Work means a tangible medium of expression.
 It may be an original or derivative work of art, be it literary, dramatic, musical recitation, artistic, related to sound recording, etc. In (at least) countries adhering to the Berne Convention, copyright automatically starts covering the work upon the original creation and fixation thereof, without any extra steps.
 While creation usually involves an idea, the idea in itself does not suffice for the purposes of claiming copyright.